Jaylen Smith (politician)

-Jaylen Smith is the Mayor of Earle, Arkansas.
+Jaylen Smith is an American politician who is the mayor of Earle, Arkansas.
 At age 18, he became one of the youngest mayors ever elected in the United States.

 Early life and education

 Smith graduated from Earle High School in May 2022.

 Career

 In 2022, running as a Democratic Party candidate, Smith won the election to be the mayor of Earle, Arkansas.
 He won 235 votes, beating his rival candidate Nemi Matthews, who received 185 votes.
 He was sworn into office on January 3, 2023.
 His victory made him the youngest black mayor in US history.
 This also made him one of the youngest mayors of any race in the United States.